michtrofimov/hse_data_analysis_MSA/README.md

 https://github.com/rybinaanya/2022_Skoltech_Bioinformatics_course_seminar_4/tree/master/data/unknown_peaks

 4.3.
 Run MEME-ChIP and **answer to the questions in the Assignements (Task 4)**.
-You may need to download the MEME-ChIP report for that.
+You may need to download the MEME-ChIP report for that (html format).

-### Home assignments
+### Home assignment

 Your home task will be in Canvas "Assignments" section.
-The assignments will test your understanding of the topic.
+The assignment will test your understanding of the topic.
-You are expected to learn how to use T-COFFEE, Muscle and ClustalW, build global and local alignments (and tell the difference between them), build the motifs from the given alignment and perform _de novo_ search of the motifs.
+You are expected to learn how to use T-COFFEE, Muscle and ClustalW,
+build the motifs from the given alignment and perform _de novo_ search of the motifs.
 The home assignment will test the correct output of the tools in your hand, your ability to observe and interpret the results, and express your opinion on the results.

-The deadline for submitting the home task is 12:00 on Wednesday, November 23.
+The deadline for submitting the home task is **12:00 on Wednesday, November 23**.

 ### Afterword from TA